 GIS Technician Job Skills, Salary, and Description

 Are you thinking about becoming a GIS technician?
 Strangely, GIS technician jobs are associated with a lot of “grunt work” (for lack of a better word).
 For example, GIS technician jobs seem to indicate a lot of digitization, collecting data, creating simple maps, and maintaining GIS data.

 This means they can grow into disciplines such as cartography, database management, programming, machine learning, and spatial analysis.

 GIS technician salary is dependent on location.
 Especially, comparing rural and urban areas, the typical GIS technician salary can range tens of thousands of dollars.

-In this geography salary infographic, we list average salary in the United States on an annual basis.
+In this geography salary infographic, we list the average salary in the United States on an annual basis.

 But how much money do GIS technicians make around the globe?
 We’ve produced a world map depicting how much GIS technicians make in different currencies.